SigNoz/signoz/pkg/query-service/app/integrations/builtin_integrations/postgres/config/prerequisites.md

   ```

-### Ensure that an OTEL Collector is running with access to the Postgres server
+### Ensure OTEL Collector is running with access to the Postgres server

 - **Ensure that an OTEL collector is running in your deployment environment**
   If needed, please [install an OTEL Collector](https://signoz.io/docs/tutorial/opentelemetry-binary-usage-in-virtual-machine/)
+  If already installed, ensure that the collector version is v0.88.0 or newer.

-  If already installed, ensure that you can provide config to the collector with environment variables and command line flags.
+  Also ensure that you can provide config files to the collector and that you can set environment variables and command line flags used for running it.

 - **Ensure that the OTEL collector can access the Postgres server**
   In order to collect metrics, the collector must be able to access the Postgres server as a client using the monitoring user.

-  In order to collect logs, The collector must be able to read the Postgres server log file.
+  In order to collect logs, the collector must be able to read the Postgres server log file.